Get Better Quotes 35+

 Can corporate officers be excluded from coverage?

-Some states permit officers to elect to be excluded from coverage.
+Most states allow officers and owners to elect to be exempt from coverage.
 See state specific

-information page.
-Any required exclusion forms need to be signed and given to the
+comp exemptions.
+Required owner inclusion or exclusion forms may need to be signed and given to

 What if my legal status or ownership changes during the policy term?